Kiremon/One-pic-quest/README.md

 ---

+**Caution!** Godot 4.0.2 may painfully react on absence of ".godot" folder during first load of the project from repository.
+Be advised to avoid loading main.tscn before editor made a reimport.

-This is source code (Godot-project) of "One Picture Quest" game, version 0.1.
+This is source code (Godot4-project) of "One Picture Quest" game, version 0.1.
 GDD's functionality yet not fully implemented, so there are "prepared" but not finished pieces.
 Playable version and full credits list with copyrights of resources used here can be found at the link:<br>
 https://kotomaru.itch.io/one-picture-quest<br>
 Game design document (in Russian):<br>
 https://www.chitalnya.ru/work/3529463/